 If the clog is caused by hair, it might get close enough to the drain that you can take it out with tweezers.

 If the plunger doesn’t work, you can buy chemical drain cleaners at home improvement stores or even regular supermarkets.
-Just make sure you follow the instruction carefully.
+Just make sure you follow the instructions carefully.
 When not used correctly, they can harm both you and your pipes.
 They can cause skin burns, and the fumes can hurt your eyes and mucous membranes.
 They can also soften PVC pipes and corrode older metal piping.

 Your next option is using a plumbing snake for drains or a toilet auger for toilets.
 Toilet augers are similar to plumbing snakes, but they have a rubber sleeve to protect the toilet bowl from scratches.
 You can buy both plumbing snakes and toilet augers from hardware stores or order them online.
 They can be a bit tricky to use, so it’s better to watch a few video tutorials beforehand.
 If you’re not feeling particularly confident about your home repair skills, consider getting help from a plumber.